tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏多媒体引擎/快速入门/快速跑通 UnrealEngine Demo_intl_en.md

 #### 4. Use voice chat
 The page will display the `Roomid` for room entry and the local `openid`.

-- Mic: select to turn on the mic.
+- Mic: Select to turn on the mic.
-- Speaker: select to turn on the speaker.
+- Speaker: Select to turn on the speaker.
-- 3D Voice Effect: select to enable 3D sound effects.
+- 3D Voice Effect: Select to enable 3D sound effects.
-- Voice Change: select to enable voice changing effects.
+- Voice Change: Select to enable voice changing effects.

 After the mic and speaker are selected locally, repeat the above steps on another device to enter the same room and select the mic and speaker, so that communication can be implemented.
 If `3D Voice Effect` is selected on both terminals, use the A, S, D, and W keys to move around and experience the directional 3D stereo effect.

 ![](https://qcloudimg.tencent-cloud.cn/raw/3c34c7be421a1569cb47807990ae4d07.jpg)

-#### 5. Use voice message
+#### 5. Use voice messaging

-- Language: select the target language for text conversion.
+- Language: Select the target language for text conversion.
 For example, if you speak Chinese, choose Mandarin.
-- Audio: click to listen after recording.
+- Audio: Click to listen after recording.
-- Audio-to-Text: text content of the voice message.
+- Audio-to-Text: Text content of the voice message.
-- Push To Talk: press and hold to record.
+- Push To Talk: Press and hold to record.
-- Back: go back to the previous page.
+- Back: Go back to the previous page.

 Press and hold **Push to Talk** and speak into the mic.
 After you release the button, your voice message will be converted into text and displayed in the UI.